Morning after pill

 Ordinary contraceptive pills (mini pill information below)

 The advice here does not apply to the newer pills Qlaira and Zoely, Eloine and Daylette.
-Please consult the packet insert for these pills.
+Please consult the patient information leaflet for these pills.

 Missing 2 or more pills (or starting a pack 2 or more days late) can mean the contraceptive is not effective.
 This is true of the start of the pack.
 It will have been 9 days since your last pill and the hormone levels will have decreased such that the ovaries are not suppressed and may release an egg.